novakov-alexey-zz/freya/README.md

 ### Future work

 1. Add cross-build for Scala 2.12
-2.Decouple CRD Operator and ConfigMap Operator into separate Scala modules.
+1. Decouple CRD and ConfigMap Operators and make separate Scala modules for them.